Double machine learning to estimate the effects of multiple treatments and their interactions: Application

-Importantly, we must ensure that the coefficients in the residual regression can be interpreted as effects relative to the reference levels.
-Since the NNRTI serves as a reference level for the ART treatment, the residual $\tilde{A}_{\text{ART: NNRTI}}$ is omitted from the residual regression model.
-The same approach applies to the interaction term: we omit the terms involving either contain the level of NNRTI or the level of ``no TDF use''.
+Importantly, we ensure that the coefficients in the residual regression can be interpreted as effects relative to the reference levels.
+Since the NNRTI serves as a reference level for the three-category ART treatment, the residual $\tilde{A}_{\text{ART: NNRTI}}$ is omitted from the residual regression model.
+The same approach applies to the interaction term: we omit the terms containing either the level of NNRTI or the level of ``no TDF use''.
 Therefore, the final residual regression is specified as

+Here, each coefficient represents the effect of a treatment or interaction term on the outcome $Y_{\text{eGFR}}$.
+Specifically, $\theta_1$ and $\theta_2$ are the marginal effects of ARTs switching from NNRTI- to bPI- or DTG-based, respectively. $\theta_3$ and $\theta_4$ are the marginal effects of TDF and anti-HTN medications, respectively.
+The interaction terms $\theta_5$ and $\theta_6$ quantify how the effect of TDF changes when combined with bPI- or DTG-based ART, respectively.
+Since interaction effect is conditional on the main effect terms, all these coefficients will be interpreted jointly.

 We use the boosting trees as the learner for both treatment and outcome models to account for complex confounding relationships.
 We use a 5-fold cross-fitting in the algorithm.
 To reduce dependence on a single data partition in cross-fitting, we repeat the algorithm 100 times and report the median estimate and the median standard error.
-95\% confidence interval (CI) are computed based this standard error.
+95\% CI are computed based on the median standard error.